MSchmidtCrans/Smoelenboek-3.0/README.md

 4. Show decoded JSON on test html Page -DONE-

-5. Adapt original JS with AJAX to receive JSON data from backend
+5. Adapt original JS with AJAX-JQuery to receive JSON data from backend -DONE-

+6. Extend test text file with more entries

+7. Adapt JS to itterate through more then one entrie from backend.